Home > Frosting > Chocolate Frosting Without Butter

 Total30 minutes

-• In a small saucepan, add the coconut milk solids, coconut oil, and chocolate chips.
-Heat over medium-low heat and stir the mix with a spatula until it has completely melted together – this should only take about 1 – 2 minutes.
+• In a small saucepan, add the coconut solids, coconut oil, and chocolate chips.
+Heat over medium-low heat and stir the mix with a spatula until it has completely melted together – this should only take about 1 to 2 minutes.
 Do not boil.
 The mixture will resemble a creamy soup.

-• Transfer the mix to a small mixing bowl and add the vanilla extract and salt.
+• Transfer the mix to a small mixing bowl and stir in the vanilla extract and salt.
 Allow the mixture to cool completely.
 As it cools, it will thicken slightly.
-You can cool on the counter for 20 – 30 minutes.
+You can cool on the counter for 20 to 30 minutes.
 Or in the refrigerator for about half the time.

-• Using a hand held mixer or stand mixer (see Notes) fitted with the whisk attachments, add a 1/2 cup of the powered sugar to the chocolate mixture.
-Start at low speed to incorporate the powdered sugar and avoid having it spray everywhere.
-Turn up the speed to high and beat for 1 – 2 minutes to fully incorporate the powdered sugar.
+• Using a hand mixer fitted with the whisk attachments, add a 1/2 cup of the powdered sugar to the chocolate mix.
+Start at low speed to incorporate, then turn up to high speed and beat for 1 to 2 minutes to fully mix the powdered sugar.
 At this point, the frosting will look sticky and gooey.
+Add another 1/2 cup of powdered sugar – beat for 1 to 2 minutes.
+With the final 1/4 cup, beat the frosting for an additional 2 to 3 minutes, until it is light and creamy.
+Tip – See the recipe Notes for using your stand mixer.

-• Add another 1/2 cup of powdered – beating for at least 1 – 2 minutes.
-With the final 1/4 cup, beat the frosting for an additional 2 – 3 minutes, until it is light and creamy.
-Note – At this point, taste the frosting.
-You can add more powdered sugar for a sweeter frosting.
+• At this point, taste the frosting.
+You can add more powdered sugar for sweeter frosting.
 The frosting should be thick and creamy and resemble the store-bought frosting you buy in the small tubs at the grocery.
 If the frosting still looks loose, refrigerate it for about 10 minutes, then beat for a couple more minutes until it thickens.

 • The frosting is ready to use right away or can be refrigerated.
 If refrigerating, the frosting will firm even more.
 Allow refrigerated frosting to come to room temperature and stir/mix to fluff before frosting.

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES